psychometrics-ds/psychometrics-ds.github.io/README.md

 ### Modifications
 - **Title**: Change the title of the page.
 Note that HTML tags can be used for formatting.
 - **Background Image**: Update the path to the background image (`background_image.src`) as needed.
-- **Excerpt**: Modify the short description or tagline that appears on the home page.
+- **Excerpt**: Modify the short tagline that appears on the home page.
 - **Document Title**: The `<script>` section sets the document's title in the browser.
 Adjust this as necessary.

 ## About Page (`about.md`)